-Walk-Thru Windshield Opening/Latching (optional on 196)
+Walk-Thru Windshield Opening/Latching

 There are two latches on the inside starboard side of the walk-thru windshield.
 Rotate both of the window locks (A) to secure or unlock the window.
 Always have window closed and secured when trailering the boat.